textpattern/textpattern.github.io/administration/preferences-panel.md

 ##### Articles use excerpts? {#articles_use_excerpts}

-By choosing “No” the excerpt field will not be shown to the author on the article-editing screen.
+By choosing "No" the excerpt field will not be shown to the author on the article-editing screen.

 ##### Allow form override? {#allow_form_override}

 This setting allows article authors to override the form to be used when their article is rendered.
-If enabled, an “Override form” dropdown will be available under “Advanced Options”, when editing an article.
+If enabled, an "Override form" dropdown will be available under "Advanced Options", when editing an article.

 ##### Attach titles to permalinks? {#attach_titles_to_permalinks}

-This setting will attach a dirified version of your article-title to your URL, it is either generated automatically or can be manually overridden in the “Advanced Options” when editing an article.
+This setting will attach a dirified version of your article-title to your URL, it is either generated automatically or can be manually overridden in the "Advanced Options" when editing an article.

 This setting will only have an effect when you are using clean URLs.
-For certain languages this may result in long and ugly URLs, in which case you probably want to set this to “No”.
+For certain languages this may result in long and ugly URLs, in which case you probably want to set this to "No".

 ##### Permalink title URL pattern {#permalink_title-like-this_default_is_titlelikethis}

-This setting only has an effect when “Attach titles to permalinks” is set to “Yes”.
+This setting only has an effect when "Attach titles to permalinks" is set to "Yes".
 When dirifying article-titles for use in URLs, you have the option of:

 1. Hyphenated (title-like-this) - Using all lowercase letters, and